 Throughout 2009 and into 2010, parents and students visited Montessori high schools in Cincinnati and Cleveland.
 Parents then turned to David Kahn, executive director of the Montessori High School at University Circle in Cleveland, to confer with them on the development of the school.
 After the formation of a conglomerate of parents, students, educators, University of Kentucky administrators, and Montessori professionals, the school was launched in August 2011, working in partnership with the University of Kentucky College of Education P20 Innovation Lab.

 The first home to the Montessori High School was located in the basement of St. Augustine’s Chapel on the University of Kentucky campus.
-By August 2012, the school had grown from eleven to twenty seven students, and the school moved to its current space on the second floor of a historic building building at 620 South Broadway.
-The school to take advantage of the educational opportunities offered by its neighbor, the University of Kentucky, including use of library and physical education facilities.
+By August 2012, the school had grown from eleven to twenty seven students, and the school moved to its current space on the second floor of a historic building at 620 South Broadway.
+The school was able to take advantage of the educational opportunities offered by its neighbor, the University of Kentucky, including use of library and physical education facilities.
 In addition, The Montessori High School has forged an agreement with the several universities to offer dual credit college courses.